Skip to content

 .query2(...)

-The query2(...) method is also used to execute InfluxQL statements, but uses question marks ? as parameter placeholders.
+The query2(...) method is also used to execute InfluxQL statements, but uses a different parameter placeholder, using the question mark ? as the parameter placeholder.
 Parameters are as follows:

 Parameter Type Required / Default Description

-sql str Required InfluxQL statement, which can include parameter placeholders.
+sql str Required InfluxQL statement, which can contain parameter placeholders.

-?? indicates parameters that do not need escaping
+?? indicates a parameter that does not need escaping

 sql_params list None InfluxQL parameters

-database str None Specified database for this query
+database str None Specify database for this query

 Example